 As part of the settlement, there was no finding of discrimination or a "pattern or practice" of discrimination on behalf of the coop, which were the two main points of the government’s complaint.
 This is the first time that the Justice Department has agreed to a settlement requiring a tenant who purportedly suffers from a disability requiring a reasonable accommodation to permanently remove the pet.

-Sixth Lenox Terrace Associates v Clendenin: We successfully represented our client, Sixth Lenox Terrace Associates, in a non-payment proceeding.
+Sixth Lenox Terrace Associates v Clendenin: R&E successfully represented Sixth Lenox Terrace Associates, in a non-payment proceeding.
 After we obtained interim orders from the court requiring the tenant to pay rent, the tenant made only a portion of the court-ordered payments.
 We moved for an order, among other things, striking the tenant's four affirmative defenses and three counterclaims.
 The court granted our motion and gave us a quick trial date at which the tenant is precluded from asserting his defenses.

 (Civil Court, New York County - Decided: 02/26/2015)